SerenityOS/serenity/Documentation/BuildInstructionsMacOS.md

 # Prerequisites

 This installation guide assumes that you have [Homebrew](https://brew.sh) and Xcode installed.
-You need to open Xcode atleast once for it to install the required tools.
+You need to open Xcode at least once for it to install the required tools.

 Before you build, you must set your command line tools to Xcode's tools instead of the ones installed via Homebrew:
 ```console